CLAIRE-Labo/python-ml-research-template/installation/docker-amd64-cuda/README.md

     ./template.sh empty_interactive
    ```

 4. Build the image configured for your user.
+(Not needed to run in containers with new namespaces like for the SCITAS and CSCS clusters)
    ```bash
    ./template.sh build_user
    ```
    This will build a user layer on top of the generic image
    and tag it with `*-${USR}` instead of `*-root`.
-   This will be the image that you actually run and deploy to match the permissions on your mounted storage.
+   This will be the image that you run and deploy to match the permissions on your mounted storage in container
+   setups that maintain the user namespace (e.g., rootful Docker, the EPFL runai cluster).

 For the local deployment option with Docker Compose, follow the instructions below,
 otherwise get back to the instructions of deployment option you're following.